Government 372: Interstellar Relations

 Government 765: International Hierarchy

 Scholars and observers have long characterized international politics as “anarchical.”
 Indeed, the “fact” of “international anarchy” undergirds the constitution of international relations as a distinct area of study.
 At the same time, a variety of alternative traditions put forth alternative understandings of international order.
 Different understandings of the “hierarchical” character of world politics thread not only through these traditions, but even in those that stress the significance of international anarchy.
 We explore a variety of different ways of thinking about international hierarchy, especially in the context of political change and power politics.
-(2019 Syllabus Coming Soon)
+(2019 Syllabus, version 2.0)

 Government 778: State Formation